wildfly-swarm-openshiftio-boosters/wfswarm-istio-ab-testing/README.md

-# Istio Routing Mission for WildFly Swarm
+# Istio Routing Mission for Thorntail

 ## Purpose

-Showcase Routing in Istio with a WildFly Swarm application
+Showcase Routing in Istio with a Thorntail application

 ## Prerequisites